Transition to Windows 7 and Internet Explorer 9 continues

 City computer users are continuing to transition to the Windows 7 operating system.
 The City is moving to Windows 7 because Windows XP, our current operating system, won’t be supported after April 2014.

 Once the transition to Windows 7 is made, City computer users should not see any difference in how they use individual applications such as Word or Excel.
 The change will be more evident in the look and feel of your desktop, and how you locate your web browser, My Computer or other programs.

-The transition is being handled over the course of eight months.
+The transition will be handled over the course of the next eight months.
 The next offices tentatively scheduled for the installation of the new system are: